-- 1 Navigate to the place in Vibe where you want to create the Discussions workspace. - Depending on your rights, you might create this workspace at the Global level, if you are creating a company-wide Discussions workspace; or you might create this workspace in a lower-level workspace, if the Discussions workspace is intended for a smaller number of Vibe users. - 2 Click Workspace > New Workspace in the Action toolbar. - The New Workspace page is displayed. - 3 In the Workspace Title field, specify a name for the Discussions workspace. - 4 In the Workspace section, select Discussions Workspace. - 5 In the Workspace Folders section, select Discussion.
-You can add additional Discussion folders after the workspace has been created. - 6 Click OK.
+- 1 Navigate to the place in Vibe where you want to create the Discussions workspace.
+Depending on your rights, you might create this workspace at the Global level, if you are creating a company-wide Discussions workspace; or you might create this workspace in a lower-level workspace, if the Discussions workspace is intended for a smaller number of Vibe users. - 2 Click the Configure icon next to the workspace title, then click New Workspace.

+The New Workspace page is displayed.

+- 3 In the Workspace Title field, specify a name for the Discussions workspace. - 4 In the Workspace section, select Discussions Workspace. - 5 In the Workspace Folders section, select Discussion.You can add more Discussion folders after the workspace has been created. - 6 Click OK.